mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 ```

 *While not covered in this introduction, note that it’s also possible to [import
 external coin addresses into your tracking wallet][01].
-This allows you to
+This allows MMGen
-track and spend funds from another wallet with MMGen without having to go
+Wallet to track and spend funds from another wallet without having to transfer
-through the network.
-To do this, you must save the keys corresponding to the
+the coins through the network.
+To do this, you must save the keys corresponding
-given addresses in a separate file for use during transaction signing.*
+to the given addresses in a separate file for use during transaction signing.*

 Note that each address has a unique ID (the ‘MMGen ID’) consisting of a Seed ID,
 address type code letter, and index.
 Addresses of different types may be